Saint Michaels, Maryland

 Saint Michaels, also known as St. Michaels, is a town in Talbot County, Maryland, United States.
-The population was 1,094 at the 2023 World Population Review.
-Growing at a rate of 1.3% annually, its population hit a peak with the 2020 Census reporting a 3.99% increase.
 Saint Michaels derives its name from the Episcopal parish — itself named after Michael the Archangel — established there in 1677.
 The church attracted settlers who engaged in tobacco growing and ship-building, and thence further development.
+The population was 1,094 as of the 2020 Census.

 History

 The town was laid out as a speculative development in the 1770s by James Braddock.
 Unlike the more typical 18th century grid-pattern town planning, Braddock laid St. Michaels out around a central square.
 The town was incorporated in 1804.

 A rural Anglican church that long predated the town gave St. Michaels its name.
 Despite this church's presence on the shore of the harbor, the town of St. Michaels early became predominantly Methodist following visits by itinerant Methodist preachers.
 Braddock donated land for a Methodist church in the center of St. Mary's square.
 A brick structure was built and after the war of 1812 the name of Sardis Chapel was adopted.
 That building was razed and a new brick building was erected in 1839.
 The cornerstone was laid on July 4, 1839.
 It remains on that site.